ianyrchen/minnow/writeups/check3.md

 Checkpoint 3 Writeup
 ====================

-My name: [your name here]
+My name: Ian Chen

-My SUNet ID: [your sunetid here]
+My SUNet ID: ianychen

-I collaborated with: [list sunetids here]
+I collaborated with:

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: tt105241

 This checkpoint took me about [n] hours to do.
 I [did/did not] attend the lab session.